kimbs1738/kimbs1738/README.md

-- 👋 Hi, my name is Kimmy and I'm currently a MS comp sci teacher (learning and teaching CS for the first time :)
+- 👋 Hi, my name is Kimmy and I'm currently a middle school comp sci teacher (learning and teaching CS for the first time :)
 - 👀 I’m interested in learning as much as humanly possible!!
 Based off what I know, front end development is my main interest
 - 🌱 I’m currently taking freeCodeCamp's responsive web design course
 - 💞️ I’m looking to collaborate on finding a new job 😁